 Research

-My dissertation research focuses on combining disparate data sources to estimate the effects of environmental and climate exposures on health.
-To do this, I apply computational methods in epidemiology, machine learning, causal inference, and networks analysis to large-scale clinical, demographic, and geospatial data.
-Secondarily, I am interested in issues of human rights, data privacy, and ethics.
+My personal dissertation research focuses on 1) developing methodological frameworks to combining disparate spatiotemporal data with individual-level health data, and 2) using these linked datasets to estimate the effects of environmental exposures on health.
+To do this, I apply advanced quantitative methods in causal inference, statistical learning, geospatial analysis, and informatics to large-scale clinical, demographic, and geographic data.

-As a Research Scientist at CrisisReady, I work with Prof. Satchit Balsari, Prof. Caroline Buckee, and Dr. Andrew Schroeder on building pipelines for equitable crisis planning and response in the context of COVID-19, the Syrian War, and Climate Hazards in India.
+As a Research Scientist at CrisisReady, I work with Drs.
+Satchit Balsari, Caroline Buckee, and Andrew Schroeder on building pipelines for crisis planning and response in the context of COVID-19, the Syrian War, and Climate Hazards in India.
+Secondarily, I am interested in issues of human rights, ethics, and privacy (with a specific interest in differential privacy).

 Filter through some of my current and past work using the toolbar below.